nohlson/shorthand/README.md

-## Shorthand — Very lightweight local only prompt-to-command CLI
+## Shorthand — Very lightweight local only prompt-to-command CLI for macos

 Local-only CLI that turns natural-language prompts into one safe zsh command using a tiny Ollama model.